About Social Justice

 Some courses also take a further step and provide opportunities for students to work outside the classroom and seek justice through community service.
 These opportunities can be found in the English Department but also in such programs as Civic Engagement and Service-Learning.

-Students must complete a minimum of three courses with a minimum of grade of ‘C’.
-Students may take only one course at the 200-level; the other two must be at the
+Students must complete a minimum of 4 courses with a minimum of grade of C.

 - 1 course at the 200-level or higher

 - 3 courses at the 300-level or higher